Hi there music junkie! Welcome to my list of music genres.

 …it starts to seem pretty complicated.
 Like a committee of old men sat down and deliberated over its invention.

-That sounds much less complicated, and exciting.
+That sounds much less complicated and exciting.

 And that’s why ska got so popular so quickly, because it just happened, and it was exciting.